wangcheol10101/Notes/English/The Grammar Log.md

     The Rule: You can omit the conjunction "that" if the noun clause is the Direct Object of the verb.
     > I think [that] it is true.

+## Phrasal Modals
+Phrasal Modals are fixed expressions that function like auxiliary verbs to express modal meanings (necessity, preference, probability, etc.).
+- Had better
+    Strong advice or warning.
+It implies that there will be negative consequences if the action is not taken.
+    > You had better leave before the rain starts.
+    > He’d better not be late again.
+- Would rather
+    Preference
+    > I would rather stay home than go out.
+    If you are speaking about someone else, the verb changes to the past tense.
+    > I would rather you stayed home.
+- Have got to
+    Necessity or obligation.
+It is very similar to "must" or "have to."
+This is more informal and emphatic than "have to."
+    > I have got to (I've got to) finish this paper tonight.
+- Be to (am to / is to / are to)
+    Formal obligation, official schedules, or destiny.
+    > Instruction/Order: You are to wait here until the manager arrives.
+    > Schedule: The Prime Minister is to visit Japan next week.
+    > Destiny: They said goodbye, never knowing they were to meet again years later.
+- Be supposed to
+    > Expectation/Rule: You are supposed to take off your shoes inside.
+    > Hearsay/Belief: This movie is supposed to be very scary.
+(People say it is scary).
+    Often implies that the expectation differs from reality
+- Be about to
+    Imminent future.
+Something will happen very soon
+    > I am about to leave; I'll call you back.
+    > She was about to cry when he interrupted her.
+- Be likely to / Be unlikely to
+    Probability
+    > The price is likely to rise.
+    > He is unlikely to accept the offer.
+- Be due to
+    Scheduled or expected at a specific time.
+    > The bus is due to arrive at 5:00.
+    > The baby is due to be born in May.

 ## Extraposition
+Extraposition is a syntactic mechanism in English where a "heavy" or complex element is moved (extraposed) from its normal position to the end of the sentence.
+To fill the empty space left behind, we insert a dummy subject (usually "it").
+English generally dislikes heavy, long subjects at the start of a sentence.
+We prefer to get to the main verb quickly.
+- Subject Extraposition
+    It moves a subject clause to the end.
+    - To-Infinitives
+        > It is difficult to learn English.
+    - That-Clauses
+        > It is surprising that he failed the test.
+    - Wh-Clauses
+        > It is a mystery who stole the money.
+- Object Extraposition
+    This occurs with Complex Transitive Verbs **(verbs that take a direct object + an object complement)**, such as make, find, consider, think, believe.
+    Unlike Subject Extraposition (which is often optional), Object Extraposition is often mandatory
+    > Incorrect: I found [to solve the puzzle] easy.
+    > Correct: I found it easy [to solve the puzzle].
+    Subject: I
+    Verb: Found
+    Direct Object (Dummy): It
+    Object Complement: Easy
+    Real Direct Object: To solve the puzzle
+- Relative Clause
+    Sometimes, we move a relative clause away from the noun it modifies.
+This usually happens if the verb is very short.
+    > A man walked in **who was wearing a bright yellow suit**.

 ## Complementizer
+## How to determine the correct article (indefinite or definite) and number (singular or plural) for a noun in a sentence
+- Is the noun Countable or Uncountable?
+    Countable Nouns: They have both singular and plural forms.
+    Uncountable Nouns: They usually only have a singular form and cannot use "a" or "an."
+- Is the noun Specific or General?
+    - Specific (Definite)  Use "THE"
+        Use The when the listener knows exactly which specific item you are talking about.
+        > Mentioned before: "I saw a dog.
+The dog was barking."
+        > Unique (Only one exists): "The sun," "The President."
+        > Defined by context: "Close the door."
+(The specific door in this room).
+        "The" works for Singular, Plural, and Uncountable nouns.
+    - General (Indefinite) Use "A/AN" or "Zero Article"
+        Use these when talking about something for the first time, or when talking about any member of a group, not a specific one.
+        > Singular Countable: Use A/An. ("I need a pen." - Any pen will do).
+        > Plural Countable: Use No Article (Zero Article). ("I like cats." - Cats in general).
+        > Uncountable: Use No Article. ("I need water." - Some amount of water).
+- Singular vs. Plural
+    When making general statements about a whole category (Generalizations), you often have a choice, but the meaning changes slightly.
+    - The "Zero Plural" (Most Common)
+        Use the Plural form with No Article.
+This is the most natural way to talk about things in general.
+        > Dogs are loyal animals.
+    - The "Representative Singular"
+        Use A/An with a Singular noun.
+This treats one item as a representative of the whole group.
+        > A dog is a loyal animal.
+(Meaning: Any dog you find will be loyal)
+    - The "Scientific Singular"
+        Use The with a Singular noun.
+This is formal and used mostly in biology or technical fields to describe a species or invention.
+        > The tiger is in danger of extinction.
+(The species, not one specific tiger).

+## The way to distinguish between complements and adjuncts.
+- The "Content" vs. "Aboutness" Distinction
+    The strongest test for a Noun Complement is **whether the phrase defines the content of the noun (what the noun is) or just the topic (what the noun is about)**.
+    - Complement
+        > The question **of whether we should leave** is difficult.
+        The text in bold is the question itself.
+    - Modifier (Adjunct)
+        > I have a question regarding your email.
+        The phrase "regarding your email" is not the question itself.
+The actual question might be "When did you send it?" or "Did you attach the file?"
+- The Omission Test
+    Complements are often required to make the sentence grammatical or to keep the meaning of the head word intact.
+Adjuncts can be removed without "breaking" the sentence.
+    - Complement: The phrase is required by the verb or noun.
+        > He put the book on the table.
+    - Adjunct: The phrase is optional.
+        > He read the book on the table.
+- The Iteration (Stacking) Test
+    You can stack as many adjuncts as you want, but you usually can only have one complement (per semantic argument).
+    - Complements
+        > The student of physics of chemistry. -- 2 Complements = Wrong
+        You must use a conjunction: "The student of physics and chemistry."
+    - Adjuncts
+        > I saw the man in the park on Tuesday with a telescope.
+- Semantic Selection
+    Complements are "licensed" (allowed/required) by the specific meaning of the head word.
+Adjuncts are free agents.
+    - Complement: The word rely requires an "on" phrase.
+The word wonder requires a question clause.
+The specific preposition is often dictated by the head (e.g., "fond of," "reliant on").
+        An adjunct can usually use many different prepositions depending on the meaning (location, time, manner), but a complement uses a specific preposition demanded by the verb.
+        > He wasted time on the game.
+Because the verb "waste" dictates that you must use "on" to describe the activity, the phrase is tightly bound to the verb.
+Therefore, it is a complement.
+    - Adjunct: The phrase "in the morning" can be applied to cooking, running, sleeping, dying, singing, etc. The head word doesn't care; the adjunct adds meaning regardless of the head.